Financial-Times/next-syndication-api/README.md

 Try turning wifi off on your phone to tether your computer to your phone's 4G connection and you should find it now works.

+## API Endpoint Postman collection

+There is a [zipped JSON export of a Postman collection](docs/syndication-api-postman.json.zip) that gives you an easy way to run all the endpoints that this API provides to run syndication, as well as some endpoints to troubleshoot and trigger workers jobs.

+To run this, you will need to:

+- import the JSON into your Postman app to create the collection
+- set up an Environment in Postman with the following variables
+  - `syndication-api-key`, set to the value of the `SYNDICATION_API_KEY` (see Vault) to run the troubleshooting and workers endpoints
+  - `als-api-key`, set to the value of `ALS_API_KEY` (see Vault) to run the membership API licence details endpoint
+- set up Cookies in Postman for domain `local.ft.com` and get the values for `FTSession` and `FTSession_s` from your ft.com cookie in your browser to pass authentication

+### Important notes

+- the endpoint set up to trigger the `db persist` worker will result in dummy data being written to the database, only use when connected to local databases.
+- `backup worker` and `redshift worker` will save output files in a `/development` subfolder of the S3 bucket
+- `reload` usually times out, but all this does is run `SELECT syndication.reload_all()` on the database
+- `get contract by id` will actually result in the contract record being updated in the database with latest data from Salesforce (unless it is the FT Staff contract which uses a stub), despite being a `GET` request

 ## Maintenance mode